blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_SETUP_README.txt

     Host(s) to run NDB Data Nodes on.
 Put hostnames separated by blanks. api
     Host(s) that NDB API should be ran on.
-Put hostnames separated by blanks. mysqld
+Put hostnames separated by blanks. myblockchaind
-    Host(s) that mysqld processes should be started on.
-Put hostnames separated by blanks. mysql
+    Host(s) that myblockchaind processes should be started on.
+Put hostnames separated by blanks. myblockchain
-    Host(s) that mysql processes should be started on.
+    Host(s) that myblockchain processes should be started on.
 Put hostnames separated by blanks.

 Example d.tmp for cluster configuration: 1 ndb node, 1 replica, 1 mgm, 1 api,
-1 mysql, 1 mysqld.
+1 myblockchain, 1 myblockchaind.
 Available hosts for nodes: ndb16, ndb17

 baseport: 14000
 basedir: /home/ndbdev/skozlov/builds
 mgm: ndb16
 ndb: ndb17
 api: ndb16
-mysqld ndb16
+myblockchaind ndb16
-mysql ndb16
+myblockchain ndb16
 -- cluster config
 [DB DEFAULT]
 NoOfReplicas: 1